saptarshibasu/aws-study/README.md

 * **Invalidation requests** to remove something from the cache is chargeable
 * CloudFront supports **Field Level Encryption**, so that the sensitive data can only be decrypted and viewed by certain components or services in the application stack
 * To use **Field Level Ecryption**, the specific fields and encryption public key need to be configured in CloudFront
+* Use signed URLs for the following cases:
+  * RTMP distribution.
+Signed cookies aren't supported for RTMP distributions.
+  * Restrict access to individual files, for example, an installation download for your application.
+  * Users are using a client (for example, a custom HTTP client) that doesn't support cookies.
+* Use signed cookies for the following cases:
+  * Provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website
+  * You don't want to change your current URLs

 ## Snowball